 - GMC Canyon

-Can you live with your truck landing second on this list?
-If so, the Toyota Tacoma could bring the reliability and quality you want during your time on and off the roads.
+Can you live with your truck landing second on that list?
+If so, the Tacoma could deliver the reliability and quality you want on and off the road.